Updated January 31, 2022

 To encourage honesty and openness, consider preparing revealing details regarding some of your quirks.
 Might the following offer ideas?

-For ideas on areas of discussion and questions to help guide the dialogue, see Part 2: A comprehensive questionnaire to help choose a compatible travel partner.
-Choose those that work or use the questionnaire to inspire your own.
+For ideas on areas of discussion and questions to help guide the dialogue, see Part 2: A comprehensive travel partner compatibility questionnaire.
+Choose those questions that work or use the questionnaire to inspire your own.

 Step 3: Now what?